json-schema-org/json-schema-spec/jsonschema-core.md

 passes, there is no need to check the other three.
 The logic can simply return with success.

 #### 12.4.2.
-Basic
+List

-The "Basic" structure is a flat list of output units contained within a root output unit.
+The "List" structure is a flat list of output units contained within a root output unit.

-The root output unit contains "valid" for the overall result and "nested" for the list of specific results.
+The root output unit contains "valid" for the overall result and "details" for the list of specific results.
 All other information is explicitly omitted from the root output unit.
-If the root schema produces errors or annotations, then the output node for the root MUST be present within the root output unit's "nested" list with those errors or annotations.
+If the root schema produces errors or annotations, then the output node for the root MUST be present within the root output unit's "details" list with those errors or annotations.

 Output units which do not contain errors or annotations SHOULD be excluded from this format, however implementations MAY choose to include them for